Legal

 Upload availability depends on catbox.moe policy enforcement.
 Anonymous uploads from some networks may be blocked by catbox, and we may require authenticated forwarding from our server or disable uploads for abuse prevention and policy compliance.
 We do not control catbox moderation, anti-abuse systems, or retention decisions.

-Calendar subscription feeds (public) — We publish a standard iCalendar (ICS) URL listing the same public event information shown on the website.
+Calendar subscription feeds and saved-meet ICS export — We publish a standard iCalendar (ICS) URL listing the same public event information shown on the website.
 Subscribing imports that data into your calendar application; your provider's privacy policy governs how they process subscribed feeds.

 Weather forecast (Open-Meteo) — Each meet detail page can show a small weather card.
 To build the card, our server proxies the meet's public latitude and longitude (the same coordinates already shown on the map for that meet) to Open-Meteo, a free public forecast API.
 The request contains only meet coordinates and a timestamp; no user identifier, IP address pass-through, or device information is sent.
 Open -Meteo's usage is governed by its own terms and privacy practices.

 Hosting (Vercel) — The Service is deployed on the Vercel platform.
 All connections are encrypted via TLS/HTTPS.
 We do not enable Vercel Analytics, Web Analytics, Speed Insights, or any other optional telemetry products.
+We expose a public status page at /status and a JSON health endpoint at /api/health for uptime monitors.
+Both endpoints report only system-level signals: database round-trip latency, an Apple Push Notification service connectivity check, outbound reachability to the Open-Meteo weather API, the CARTO map-basemap CDN, and catbox.moe (our third-party cover-image host), plus last-success timestamps for three internal scheduled jobs (Live Activity maintenance and nightly data pruning).
+They contain no account data, installation identifiers, IP addresses, or any other personal information, and monitoring pings cause our server to issue outbound requests to those third parties solely as part of the health checks (already disclosed above for Open-Meteo, CARTO, and catbox).
 Like any host, Vercel may process limited technical data (for example, IP addresses and request metadata) to operate its network and protect against abuse, as described in Vercel's privacy policy.

 Database (Neon) — Application data is stored in a managed PostgreSQL database hosted by Neon.
 Connections are encrypted in transit.
 Access is restricted to the application layer and authorized administrators.
 Neon may process limited operational metadata to run and secure the database as described in Neon's privacy policy.